k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/17_batch_process_flow.md

 4. FAILED/CANCELLED/PAUSED/DONE

-The illustration below shows how, once triggered from the command line, an asynchronous batch process is automatically encapsulated into a Job process.
+The below illustration shows how, once triggered from the command line, an asynchronous batch process is automatically encapsulated into a Job process.

-The Job Process then launches the batch command which, in turn, is executed through its lifecycle phases.
+The Job Process then launches the batch command, which in turn, is executed through its lifecycle phases.

 <img src="images/13_jobs_and_batch_services_batch_process.PNG">